 Who is eligible for the program

-From 2020 onwards, all eligible Australians between the ages of 50 and 74 will be invited to do the screening test every 2 years.
+Since 2020, all eligible Australians between the ages of 50 and 74 are invited to do the screening test every 2 years.

 Find out if you’re eligible.

 If you are aged between 50 and 74, you will get a home test kit in the mail with instructions on how to do the test.

 Once you’ve done the test, send the samples to the pathology laboratory (Sonic Healthcare) in the reply paid envelope provided.

 The samples are processed and the result is sent to you and your doctor within 2 weeks.